teddybear333/Development/README.md

 ## Afterthoughts

 This project was a basic React.js development.
-While the scope of the applications current functionalities, design, and content are limited, the structure of this project could be improved and expaned to more developed anime database in future iterations.
+While the scope of the application's current functionalities, design, and content are limited, the structure of this project could be improved and expaned to more developed anime database in future iterations.